Intel Core i9 vs Xeon: Which CPU is More Powerful?

 Integrated graphics

 Integrated graphics are graphics that are built into the CPU.
-They are not as powerful as dedicated graphics cards, but they are more powerful than the graphics integrated into the motherboard.
+They are not as powerful as dedicated graphics cards but more powerful than the graphics integrated into the motherboard.

-Integrated graphics are essential because they allow the CPU to handle graphics tasks without using a separate graphics card.
-This makes the system more powerful.
+Integrated graphics are essential because they allow the CPU to handle graphics tasks without using a separate graphics card, making the system more capable.

 Winner: Core i9